Cheesecake Layered Cake with Red Fruits

 - *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.

-- Butter and flour a 9-inch round baking pan.
-For full proof removal of cake line bottom of pan with a parchment paper circle.
+- Preheat oven to 350°F. Butter and flour a 9-inch round baking pan.
+For easy removal of cake line bottom of pan with a parchment paper circle.
 Set aside.

 - Using a mixer fitted with whip attachment whip eggs for 1 minute.
 Add sugar, vanilla, and salt and whip until the mixture is very light and pale, about 6-8 minutes.